jecuervo30/popricinus/README.md

 1. This section contains scripts and command-line workflows for short (s) and long reads (l):

 - Quality control and read cleaning
+-     Raw paired-end FASTQ files were quality-filtered and adapter-trimmed using fastp v0.23.4.
+-     The script used for this step is: 01_sequence_processing/01_quality_control/01_fastp_quality_control.sh
 - Reference genome preparation
 - Read mapping
 - Selection of high-quality sites